sleepyG8/Remote-Debugger/commands.md

 ==============================

+If you hit any permission issues, or an image base of 000000 just exit and re connect with the -c command.

 -- Extentions --

 Extentions are just Dlls can be loaded into a remote process to do things that cannot be done outside of the remote process.